slint-ui/slint/docs/layouting.md

 unit, which applies relative to the parent element.
 For example a `width: 50%` means half of the parent's `width`.

-The default values for `x` and `y` properties are 0, which means they align with their parent on the screen.
+The default values for `x` and `y` properties are set such that elements are centered within their parent.
+(Unless using the legacy syntax, in which case the default is `0, 0`)

 The default values for `width` and `height` depend on the type of element.
 Some elements are sized automatically based on their content, such as `Image`, `Text`, and most widgets.
 The following elements